 Feb.
 2021: After having designed the majority of the Major Arcana, I announce for the first time what the four suits will be and explain what my plan is for the 56 cards in the Minor Arcana.

 May 2021: Major breakthrough in learning and understanding how Procreate works and how I can find my own visual style in redrawing the original illustrations and redesigning the colour palette from the original images.

 Nov 2021: Started my process about learning how to run a successful crowdfunding campaign.
-This will be my first attempt at using Kickstarter or any other crowdfunding platform.
+This will be my first attempt at using a crowdfunding platform.

 Mar.
 2022: After chatting with a few different industry leaders, I ask my lawyer to draw up an official licensing agreement so that I can start collecting signatures from the companies who are participating in Vibrating Tarot.

 Jul.
 2022: Official endorsement from VP of US Games, publisher of the RWS Tarot.
 This means that any questions about the legality of using the RWS likeness in the Vibrating Tarot project are put to rest.

 Oct.
 2022: First round of licensing agreements are sent out to be signed by toy manufacturers.

 February 2023: Attending The Erotic Arts and Crafts Fair, where I’ll be exclusively showcasing Vibrating Tarot my local community in Toronto, Canada, and running my first charitable fundraiser.

 May 2023: Most of the licensing agreements have been sent out and a lot of them have come back signed.
 I will continue my efforts to get signatures from every company and will be keeping everyone updated on that as I go.